AntiSyphon/asazlab-prereqs/labs/AzureAccount.md

 If your organization already operated a corporate Azure account, you may required access to deploy the lab environment within your corporate Azure subscriptions.
 Request access to a corporate (your company, business, from your IT operations department, help desk, CIO, CISO, CTO) subscription for this class.
 The subscription will require the following:

-* Three virtual machines, 2 CPUs each, 3.5 GB RAM each
+* Four virtual machines, 2 CPUs each, 3.5 GB RAM each
-* Three public IPs
+* Four public IPs

 </blockquote>